-The Board recognises the following skills as important for the success of the Committee.
-In making its decision on appointment, the Board will consider the range, mix of skills and diversity necessary to enable the Committee to fulfill its function.
+The National Boards recognise the following skills as important for the success of the Accreditation Committees.
+In making its decisions on appointment, each of the National Boards will consider the range, mix of skills and diversity necessary to enable the respective Accreditation Committee to fulfill its function.

-When completing the application form, applicants must demonstrate expertise in at least one of the following criteria
+When completing the application form, applicants must demonstrate experience in at least one of the following criteria: